Kesha v. Dr. Luke

 Kesha v.
-Dr. Luke refers to a series of lawsuits and countersuits between the singer Kesha Rose Sebert (Kesha) and the music producer Łukasz Sebastian Gottwald (Dr. Luke).
+Dr. Luke was a series of lawsuits and countersuits between the singer Kesha Rose Sebert (Kesha) and the music producer Łukasz Sebastian Gottwald (Dr. Luke).
 Sebert filed a civil suit against Gottwald in October 2014 for infliction of emotional distress, sex-based hate crimes and employment discrimination.
 Gottwald filed a lawsuit in New York Supreme Court in which he sued Sebert and her mother, Rosemary Patricia "Pebe" Sebert, for defamation and breach of contract.

 Gottwald (Dr. Luke) has denied all of the allegations.
 In the legal documents filed in support of his defamation suit against Sebert (Kesha), he claims that Kesha and her mother made "defamatory statements in an attempt to extort Gottwald [Dr. Luke] into releasing Kesha from her exclusive recording agreement".
 This New York lawsuit resulted in the staying (or a stop to the legal proceedings) of a California lawsuit where Kesha claimed Dr. Luke was liable for sexual harassment, misogyny, civil harassment, violation of California's laws against unfair business practices, infliction of emotional distress (both intentional and negligent), and negligent retention and supervision.
 In her New York counter-claim, Kesha alleged that Dr. Luke "sexually, physically, verbally and emotionally" abused her since the beginning of their professional relationship.
 The suit alleged he drugged and raped her on two occasions, made threats against Kesha and her family, and called her derogatory names.

 On February 19, 2016, a request made by Sebert (Kesha) for a preliminary injunction was denied.
 Kesha appealed the decision the following month.
-On April 6, 2016, New York Justice Shirley Kornreich, dismissed all of Kesha's counter-claims against Gottwald (Dr. Luke).
+On April 6, 2016, New York Justice Shirley Kornreich dismissed all of Kesha's counter-claims against Gottwald (Dr. Luke).
 Kesha and her legal team appealed the injunction decision, and on June 7, 2016, Kesha was recorded in a deposition stating all the allegations' details.

-On June 22, 2023, Kesha and Dr. Luke released a joint statement saying they have reached a settlement.
+On June 22, 2023, Kesha and Dr. Luke released a joint statement saying that they had reached a settlement.

 Background

 In September 2013, a fan of Kesha's set up a petition to "free" the singer from Dr. Luke's management, accusing Luke of "stunting" the singer's creative growth as an artist, receiving over 10,000 signatures.
 It was later revealed on Kesha: My Crazy Beautiful Life that Kesha herself had little creative control over her album Warrior, and that certain songs were omitted from the album against her wishes.
 Kesha had written over 70 songs that were intended for Warrior, but Dr. Luke scrapped many of them.
+A decision well known Oasis fan Noah King said, regardless of any other accusations, that one seemed justified because 70 songs on one Kesha album seemed like a lot.
 The co-director of My Crazy Beautiful Life, Steven Greenstreet, tweeted a picture in November of front row fans at one of Kesha's concerts carrying banners labelled, "F**k Dr. Luke."
 Kesha's mother Pebe blamed Dr. Luke for his lack of creative input and said that she hoped that Kesha would be dropped from RCA Records.